 Community Grocery

-But it’s not just about the food.
-In each store you’ll also find a range of free support on offer to members.
-Support like job clubs, money management support, healthy cooking classes, exploring Christianity courses and much more.
+But the Community Groceries are not just about food.
+In each store you’ll find a range of free wrap-around support on offer for members, like mental health courses, money management support, healthy cooking classes, job clubs and much more.
+The Community Grocery is being run by the national award-winning charity, The Message Trust in partnership with local churches.

 Access supportAccess support